-Indications: The primary benefit of The Carbon Fiber Contour Foot Plate is their rigidity and toe spring.
-Carbon Fiber Contour Foot Plates act as a shank and are used to stiffen the midfoot or shank of the shoe.
-Carbon Fiber Contour Foot Plates are used to treat forefoot pain, forefoot capsulitis, forefoot bursitis, metatarsalgia, forefoot callus, Morton's neuroma, Freiberg's infraction, arch pain, metatarsal fractures, cuboid syndrome, Achilles tendonitis and arthritis of the forefoot and midfoot, hallux limitus, hallux rigidus, sesamoid fractures and sesamoiditis.
+Indications: The primary benefit of The Carbon Fiber Contour Foot Plate is its rigidity and toe spring.
+Carbon Fiber Contour Foot Plates act as a shank and are used to stiffen the midfoot, or shank, of the shoe.
+Carbon Fiber Contour Foot Plates are used to treat forefoot pain, forefoot capsulitis, forefoot bursitis, metatarsalgia, forefoot callus, Morton's neuroma, Freiberg's infraction, arch pain, metatarsal fractures, cuboid syndrome, Achilles tendonitis and arthritis of the forefoot and midfoot, hallux limitus, hallux rigidus, sesamoid fractures, and sesamoiditis.

 Foot Care Tip!
-What are the differences among carbon/graphite and acrylic laminate inserts sold on Myfootshop.com?
+What are the differences among carbon/graphite and acrylic laminate inserts sold at Myfootshop.com?

-- Carbon Fiber Contour Foot Plates are a carbon fiber/acrylic laminate stiff insole used to provide rigidity and toe spring.
-Toe spring acts as a forefoot rocker off-loading forefoot pain.
+- Carbon Fiber Contour Foot Plates are carbon fiber/acrylic laminate stiff insoles used to provide rigidity and toe spring.
+Toe spring acts as a forefoot rocker, off-loading forefoot pain.
 This turf toe carbon insole is sold individually.

-- Hallux Trainer Sport Inserts are a full length finished carbon graphite insert with Morton's extension that have the same indications as turf toe plates. (sold as a pair)
+- Hallux Trainer Sport Inserts are full-length, finished carbon graphite inserts with Morton's extension that have the same indications as turf toe plates.
+(Sold as a pair.)

-- Hallux Trainer Dress Insert. provides the same Morton's extension and support of the great toe with a finished, slimmer design compared to the Hallux Trainer Insoles. (sold as a pair)
+- Hallux Trainer Dress Inserts provide the same Morton's extension and support of the great toe with a finished, slimmer design compared to the Hallux Trainer Insoles.
+(Sold as a pair.)